 The Corporation entered into a non-cancellable operating lease for service centre space for a period of five years dated November 15, 2015.
-Minimum lease payments required are \$890 per month for 2016.
-The contract is subject to an annual increase based on the Ontario Consumer Price Index for each year.
+The contract is subject to an annual increase based on the Ontario Consumer Price Index.
+Minimum lease payments required are \$908 per month for 2017.

-Connection and cost recovery agreement - St. Mary's transformer station:
+Connection and cost recovery agreement - St. Mary's transformer station

-The Corporation and Hydro One Networks Inc. entered into a twenty-five year capital cost recovery agreement ("CCRA") in September, 2002 relating to Hydro One Networks Inc. building new feeder positions at the existing St. Mary's Transformer Station.
+The Corporation and Hydro One Networks Inc. entered into a twenty-five-year capital cost recovery agreement ("CCRA") in September, 2002 relating to Hydro One Networks Inc. building new feeder positions at the existing St. Mary's Transformer Station.
 Under the terms of the agreement, the Corporation has guaranteed new load growth which, if not met, would require the Corporation to provide a financial contribution toward the capital investment of the transformer station.

 The CCRA has been trued-up effective July 5, 2013.
-Since load growth had fallen below a target amount, a contribution in the amount of \$550,200 was paid to Hydro One Networks.
-This amount has been recorded as an Intangible Asset subject to 15 year amortization over the remaining life of the agreement.
+Since load growth had fallen below a target amount, a cumulative contribution in the amount of \$550,200 has been paid to Hydro One Networks (none paid in 2016).
+This amount has been recorded as an intangible asset subject to 15-year amortization over the remaining life of the agreement.
 The agreement is subject to true up effective on the fifteenth year of the agreement in July 2018.

-Connection and cost recovery agreement-Stratford transformer station ("Festival Hydro MTS1"):
+Connection and cost recovery agreement-Stratford transformer station ("Festival Hydro MTS1")

-The Corporation and Hydro One Networks Inc. entered into a twenty-five year capital cost recovery agreement in November, 2012, relating to Hydro One Networks Inc. building a new 230kV line to connect Festival Hydro's MTS1 to Hydro One's 230kV circuit.
+The Corporation and Hydro One Networks Inc. entered into a twenty-five-year capital cost recovery agreement in November, 2012, relating to Hydro One Networks Inc. building a new 230kV line to connect Festival Hydro's MTS1 to Hydro One's 230kV circuit.
 Under the terms of the agreement, the Corporation has guaranteed new load growth which, if not met, would require the Corporation to provide a financial contribution toward the capital investment.
-The CCRA is trued-up (a) following the fifth and tenth anniversaries of the in-service date; and (b) following the fiftheenth anniversary of the in-service date if the actual load is 20% higher or lower than the load forecast at the end of the tenth anniversary of the in-service date.
+The CCRA is trued-up (a) following the fifth and tenth anniversaries of the in-service date; and (b) following the fifteenth anniversary of the in-service date if the actual load is 20% higher or lower than the load forecast at the end of the tenth anniversary of the in-service date.
 The fifth anniversary of the in-service date will be in November 2017, at which time the need for a contribution will be determined based on actual new load growth.